-The GenerationRx Award of Excellence endowed by Cardinal Health Foundation was established in 2011 to recognize a pharmacist that has demonstrated a commitment to the mission of substance abuse education.
+The GenerationRx Award of Excellence was established in 2011 to recognize a pharmacist who has demonstrated a commitment to the mission of substance abuse education.
 This award is made possible through a restricted endowment from the Cardinal Health Foundation.

 The nominee must be an APhA pharmacist member.
 Self-nominations are allowed for this award.
 Current members of the APhA Award Committee are not eligible.
 Applications will be evaluated based upon the following criteria (listed alphabetically, not in rank order):